niranjan-borawake/thanks/README.md

 thanks
 ======

-Thanks to my UI team.
+http://www.niranjanborawake.in/thanks/ - this is how I thanked my team.